ruhugu/convpnUGR/README.md

 VPN connection successfully activated (D-Bus active path: /org/freedesktop/NetworkManager/ActiveConnection/150)
 ```

 If you want to be able to run the script from anywhere (not just the script folder), copy it to "/usr/local/bin/".
-Then you will be able to connect to the vpn using:
+Then you will be able to connect to the VPN using:
 ```console
 foo@bar:~$ convpnUGR
 ```